patrykmostowski/patrykmostowski/README.md

 # hi there 👋
-Im Patrick, currently on my path to learn front-end web development, after that im planning to become a DevOps Engineer.
+Im Patrick, currently on my path to master front-end web development, after that im planning to become a DevOps Engineer.
 Currently looking for employment in Warsaw, so feel free to hit me up.
 Fluent both with English and Polish

 ## about me 👤
 * OS - ArchLinux